-- 1. Check the storage management software online help for ESM failure-recovery procedures.
-Follow the steps provided in the failure-recovery procedures before continuing to step 2. - 2.
-Label each cable to ensure that all cables are properly connected to the new ESM. - 3.
+- d.
+Click Close to close the Storage Subsystem Profile window. - 4.
+Label each cable to ensure that all cables are properly connected to the new - 5.
 Label the SFP modules when you remove them.
-You must install the SFP modules in the same positions on the new ESM. - 4.
-Remove the SFP modules and the fibre-channel cables from the failed ESM. - Attention: Be careful not to bend the fibre-channel cables at a sharp angle or pinch them with objects.
-This can decrease the performance or cause data loss. - 5.
-Be sure that the Fault LED is lit; then, push down on the ESM latch.
+You must install the SFP modules in the same positions on the new ESM. - 6.
+Remove the SFP modules and the fibre-channel cables from the failed ESM.
+Attention: Be careful not to bend the fibre-channel cables at a sharp angle or pinch them with objects.
+This can decrease the performance or cause data loss. - 7.
+Push down on the ESM latch.
 While holding down the ESM latch, grasp the pull rings and pull out on the levers to disconnect the ESM from the FAStT EXP100 midplane.
-The ESM levers will pop out of the locked position, as shown in Figure 42 on page 58.
+The ESM levers will pop out of the locked position, as shown in Figure 42.